Precepting GVSU Students

 GVSU Athletic Events - 50% off all GVSU athletic events with your GVSU ID

-GVSU Fieldhouse - Receive free access to the GVSU Fieldhouse the semester you preceptor a student with the option for immediate family members to purchase a membership at the reduced Alumni rate.
-Preceptors must present their appointment letter with a completed membership form to the Recreation Center.
+GVSU Fieldhouse - Receive free access to the GVSU Fieldhouse during the semester a preceptor is assigned a student with the option for immediate family members to purchase a membership at the reduced Alumni rate.
 Preceptors will receive a parking pass from Public Safety for their time of the membership.
-The preceptor will need to go to the GVSU Public Safety office with their appointment letter to pick up the parking permit.
+The preceptor will need to go to the GVSU Public Safety office with their preceptor appointment letter to pick up the parking permit.

-The Meadows Golfcourse - Receive discounted greens fees at The Meadows golf course in Allendale for Preceptors with a GVSU ID and up to three (3) guests; 18 holes for $22 per person or 9 holes for $15 per person.
+The Meadows Golfcourse - Receive discounted greens fees Monday through Friday at The Meadows golf course in Allendale for Preceptors with a GVSU ID and up to three (3) guests; 18 holes for $22 per person or 9 holes for $15 per person.

 GVSU Employee Community Discounts - Present your GVSU ID to the business at the time of purchase and follow any special instructions provided by the business.